Moduli space of homologically trivial parabolic (Higgs) bundles on the projective line and applications: Moduli space of parabolic Higgs bundles over projective line

-\item[(1)]The original BNR correspondence in \cite{BNR89} states that for Higgs bundles, there is a one-to-one correspondence between Higgs bundle over a smooth projective curve and torsion-free rank $1$ sheaves on the corresponding integral spectral curve(\cite{BNR89}, Proposition 3.6).
-Notice that if the spectral curve is smooth, then one can replace ``torsion-free rank $1$ sheaves" by ``line bundles".
-However, since we consider parabolic Higgs bundles, the spectral curve we encounter is barely smooth.
-In fact, if $\exists n_i(x)\neq 1$, then the corresponding spectral is not smooth.
-This is why we consider the normalization of spectral curve in \cite{SWW19}.
+\begin{rem} \quad \begin{itemize} \item[(1)] The original BNR correspondence \cite{BNR89} states that for (non‑parabolic) Higgs bundles on a smooth projective curve, there is a bijection between Higgs bundles and torsion‑free rank‑\(1\) sheaves on the associated integral spectral curve (see \cite{BNR89}, Proposition~3.6).
+When the spectral curve is smooth, ``torsion‑free rank \(1\) sheaves'' is equivalent to ``line bundles''.
+In the parabolic setting, however, the spectral curves that appear are rarely smooth.
+Indeed, if some \(n_i(x)\neq 1\), the corresponding spectral curve is singular.

-\item[(2)]Actually the base curves we considered in \cite{SWW19} has been assumed to have genus greater than $1$.
-But what we did were mostly local computations, so conclusions hold in genus zero case.
+\item[(2)] In \cite{SWW19} the base curve is assumed to have genus at least \(2\).
+Nevertheless, the arguments are essentially local, so all conclusions remain valid in the genus‑zero case considered here. \end{itemize} \end{rem}